malvikasharan/APRICOT/APRICOT_tutorial.md

 #### Fetching required source files

-We have provided few processed files, which is available in *apricot_demo_files* and was downloaded via zenodo, if it is already available, please comment the first three lines in the script, which copies these files to the APRICOT defined paths.
+We have provided a few pre-processed files, which are available in *apricot_demo_files* folder (retrieved from zenodo), if it is already available, please comment the first three lines in the script, which copies these files to the APRICOT defined paths.

 Additionally, we will download domain annotation files from CDD and Pfam databases.
 `````

 basic_requirements_for_demo(){